-Believe it or not, you have motherly instincts ingrained in your being.
+Believe it or not, you have motherly instincts ingrained.
 From the time you became pregnant, these instincts were at work making sure you did everything necessary to have a healthy pregnancy and to protect your growing baby.

-It doesn't change once the baby is born.
+That doesn't change once the baby is born.
 When your baby arrives, you may find that your urges to protect and support your newborn soar.
-You become more aware of your surroundings, all of the newborn baby movements, all of the newborn sounds, and all of the newborn responses.
-You'll want to feed the baby, keep the baby clean, dress the baby warmly, cuddle the baby, and console the baby when he or she cries.
+You become more aware of your surroundings, all of the newborn's movements, all of the newborn sounds, and all of the newborn responses.
+You'll want to feed the baby, keep the baby clean, dress the baby warmly, cuddle the baby, and console the baby when they cry.

-As the days go by, you'll know everything there is to know about your baby: what the cries mean, when it's time to eat, how long he or she sleeps, or when he or she just wants to be held.
+As the days go by, you'll know everything there is to know about your baby: what the cries mean, when it's time to eat, how long they sleep, or when they just want to be held.
 These are your motherly instincts, ones that you will learn from experience.
 Because of this new knowledge, you'll know what to do in most situations throughout your baby's life.

-These instincts that you'll sharpen while spending time with your baby can be very handy, especially when your baby isn't feeling well or may have an illness.
+These instincts that you'll sharpen while spending time with your baby can be very handy, especially when your baby isn't feeling well.
 For instance, you may hear from a doctor that your baby is okay despite having a fever, but you in your heart and mind know that there may be something more to the fever since the baby just hasn't been acting right.
 Trust your instincts and ask for more to be done.